Raising a Flag over the Reichstag: Editing controversy

 After taking the symbolic photo, Khaldei quickly returned to Moscow.
 He further edited the image at the request of the editor-in-chief of the Ogonyok, who noticed that Senior Sergeant Abdulkhakim Ismailov, who is supporting the flag-bearer, was wearing two watches, which could imply he had looted one of them.
 Using a needle, Khaldei removed the watch from the right wrist.
 Later, it was claimed that the extra watch was actually an Adrianov compass and that Khaldei, in order to avoid controversy, doctored the photo to remove the watch from Ismailov's right wrist.
-He also increased contrast in the overall print, and in the smoke in the background especially, montaging it from another negative from the entire roll of film he shot, to make the scene more dramatic, and with the result that the image, with extra sky added, becomes more square in format.
+He also increased contrast in the overall print, and added smoke in the background, montaging it from another negative from the entire roll of film he shot, to make the scene more dramatic, and with the result that the image, with extra sky added, becomes more square in format.

 Copyright status

 Because Khaldei took the photo as part of his work for TASS, the copyright of the photo belongs to TASS, not Khaldei.
 According to Russian copyright law, works created by legal entities have a copyright term of 70 years after publication (or creation, if the work was not published before 3 August 1993).
 Since Raising a Flag over the Reichstag was published in 1945, its Russian copyright expired on 1 January 2016.
-This was confirmed in 2015 in the court session between the heiress of the photographer, his daughter Anna Khaldei and the publishing house Veche about the use of the photograph in the book За порогом Победы (Behind the Threshold of the Victory) by Arsen Benikovich Martirosyan, where ITAR-TASS was included as a third party without a separate interest.
+This was confirmed in 2015 in the court session between the heiress of the photographer, his daughter Anna Khaldei, and the publishing house Veche about the use of the photograph in the book За порогом Победы (Behind the Threshold of the Victory) by Arsen Benikovich Martirosyan, where ITAR-TASS was included as a third party without a separate interest.